ARM-software/arm-trusted-firmware/docs/plat/marvell/armada/build.rst

         There is no reason to enable this feature if OP-TEE OS built with CFG_WITH_PAGER=n.
         Only set LLC_SRAM=1 if OP-TEE OS is built with CFG_WITH_PAGER=y.

+- CM3_SYSTEM_RESET

+        For Armada37x0 only, when ``CM3_SYSTEM_RESET=1``, the Cortex-M3 secure coprocessor will be used for system reset.
+        TF-A will send command 0x0009 with a magic value via the rWTM mailbox interface to the Cortex-M3 secure coprocessor.
+        The firmware running in the coprocessor must either implement this functionality or ignore the 0x0009 command (which is true for the firmware from A3700-utils-marvell repository).
+If this option is enabled but the firmware does not support this command, an error message will be printed prior trying to reboot via the usual way.

+        This option is needed on Turris MOX as a workaround to a HW bug which causes reset to sometime hang the board.

 - MARVELL_SECURE_BOOT

         Build trusted(=1)/non trusted(=0) image, default is non trusted.